Soissons Cathedral: History

-In 1840, further modifications to the gothic structure were completed, including the addition of new chapels and the renewal of the choir's decor and furniture.
-However, the French Revolution brought more destruction, with the cathedral being closed and stripped of its decorations.
+The French Revolution brought more destruction to the building, with the cathedral being closed in 1796 and stripped of its decorations.
+However, after being used as an army clothing store, the cathedral was reopened and returned to religious use in 1799, with the first restorations commenced by the first bishop Jean-Claude Le Blanc de Beaulieu.
+In 1840, further modifications and restorations to the gothic structure were completed, including the addition of new chapels and the renewal of the choir's decor and furniture lost in the French Revolution.
+After being used as an army clothing store, the church was reopened and returned to religious use in 1799.
 An explosion from a nearby gunpowder factory in 1815 caused further damage to the stained glass windows, requiring urgent restoration efforts.
-To save what was left of the windows, much of the remaining original stained glass panels were auctioned off and sold to collectors around the world.
+To save what was left of the windows, much of the remaining original stained glass panels were auctioned and sold to collectors.

-Despite multiple structural restoration efforts lasting through the early 19th century including the addition of new south transept buttresses in 1840 and protection as a national monument, the cathedral was severely damaged again during World War I, with key areas like the first three bays of the nave and the tower and roof being completely destroyed by German artillery shelling.
+Despite multiple structural restoration efforts lasting through the early 19th century, including the addition of new south transept buttresses and designation of the church as a national monument, the cathedral was badly damaged again during World War I, with key areas like the first three bays of the nave and the tower and roof being completely destroyed by artillery shelling.
 While most of the remaining stained glass windows were lost, the north transept and choir windows miraculously survived the war with minor damage.
 Major reconstruction was completed in May 1940, just before the surrender of France during World War II.
 However, unlike during the First World War, the cathedral was spared from major damage.